 - Surrey Coalition of Disabled People offer:

-- Practical "Tech How-To" guides on subjects including how to use Amazon Alexa, Introduction to Zoom meetings, Connecting Android or Apple devices and phones to Wi-Fi networks and using YouTube.
+- Practical "Tech How-To" guides on subjects including how to use Amazon Alexa and Echo, Introduction to video conferencing, Connecting Android or Apple devices and phones to Wi-Fi networks, help with smart home devices and using YouTube, and WhatsApp.
 There are also Easy Read guides available.

 - AbilityNet provides a range of free services for disabled people, their family and friends, their employers and other people who care for them.
 They have a network of IT Can Help volunteers who can visit people in their homes to help with everyday IT needs including helping install and set up new software and hardware, assistive technology, help diagnosing problems and help choosing equipment.

 - The Workers Educational Association (WEA) offer basic computer classes at various centres throughout Surrey.